joelsfoster/MeetupFiller/README.md

-# PickupSoccer by Joel Foster
+# PickupBaller by Joel Foster

 The scaffolding for this app came from Base, by The Meteor Chef: